duycs/demo-netcore/README.md

 - Platform as a Service: that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.\
 https://en.wikipedia.org/wiki/Platform_as_a_service

 - Heroku: is a container-based cloud Platform as a Service (PaaS).
-Developers use Heroku as a server to deploy, manage, and scale modern apps.\
+Developers use Heroku (as a server/hosting) to deploy, manage, and scale modern apps.\
 https://www.heroku.com/about

 - Continuous integration: is a practice that encourages developers to integrate their code into a master branch of a shared repository early and often.